-The special Lopapeysa sweater and the Icelandic sheep wool
+The unique Lopapeysa sweater and the Icelandic sheep wool

 The Icelandic sheep

 The Icelandic sheep is a separate breed, brought by the Vikings from Norway more than 1100 years ago.
-Because of the isolation of the country, the sheep of Iceland have developed certain traits that are not found anywhere else.
+Because of the country’s isolation, the sheep of Iceland have developed certain traits that are not found anywhere else.
 We will tell you more about that in a later blog because, in this one, the focus is on the wool and the unique Lopapeysa sweater.

 There are more sheep than people in Iceland

 There are about half a million sheep in Iceland but only around 360.000 people when this blog is written.
 The sheep are bred almost exclusively for the meat and the wool.
-They are usually shorn twice a year, in spring and the fall, and then the wool is sold to spinning mills, of which there are both large and small.
-Some farmers have started spinning their own wool, as in the old days, but with modern equipment.
-Here is the website of one such sheep farmer, and Hulda (The name of the farmer) can even knit you a sweater according to your wishes :).
+They are usually shorn twice a year, in spring and the fall, and then the wool is sold to spinning mills, both large and small.
+As was done in the old days, some farmers have started spinning their own wool again but with modern equipment.
+Here is the website of one such sheep farmer, and Hulda (The name of the farmer) can even knit you a sweater according to your wishes.

 The two wool hair types of Icelandic sheep

 The wool we get from our sheep is worked in a way to combine the two different hair types we get from the sheep.

 One is the long, sturdy, coarse, water-resistant “tog, “which translates to rough wool.
 The other is the short, soft, warm “þel” (pronounced thel) which translates basically to fine wool.